Bonnie Bergin: Bergin University of Canine Studies

 Located in Penngrove, California, Bergin University is the "first and only program in the world that focuses on training dogs and learning about dogs."
 The school was founded as the Bergin University of Canine Studies The university is accredited by the Accrediting Council for Independent Colleges and Schools.
 Students come to Bergin from all over the world, and graduates leave equipped with the skills and knowledge to start their own assistance dog organizations or dog-related businesses.

 The school offers Associate, Bachelor and master's degree programs and follows a unique model where students enrolled in the university train assistance dogs with the goal of placing the dogs with people with emotional and physical disabilities.
 The school offers classes on all aspects of dogs, from genetics to behavior, nutrition and dogs in popular culture.
 As part of the curriculum, students also train dogs at local animal shelters, helping those shelters place those dogs in their forever homes.
 The Bergin University dogs, which are bred on site, start being trained at 3 to 4 weeks old and are worked with for up to two years to learn 106 different commands.
 After graduation, dogs may be placed to work with paraplegic or quadriplegic people or others with emotional or physical disabilities.
 These people join a waitlist to obtain a dog for a fee of $2,750.
 The cost to train a dog at Bergin University is upwards of $25,000.
 In 2013, the university awarded Cesar Millan an honorary degree in canine science.

 Paws for Purple Hearts

 Paws for Purple Hearts was established as a 501(c)(3) nonprofit in 2011.
-Paws for Purple Hearts improves the lives of America’s Warriors (veterans and active duty service members) facing mobility challenges and trauma-related conditions such as Post-traumatic Stress Disorder (PTSD) and Traumatic Brain Injury (TBI) by providing the highest quality assistance dogs and canine-assisted therapeutic programs; and by building public awareness about the important role dogs play in helping Warriors along the road to recovery.